abandoned-cocoon/firered/stitcher/patching.md

 ### The idea
 By putting every single function in its own .text.functioname section, and providing an ELF file that contains the old ROM we can use a linker script to interleave the two.
 ###Makefile
-I couldn't get clang to output .o files that declare they use EABI version 0.
+I couldn't get clang to output .o files that declare they use EABI version 0, so I'm using gcc.
 ```
 TOOLCHAIN = arm-none-eabi
 PATCH_CFLAGS =